ThrUMMS Data Release Bank

 ThrUMMS Data Release 6 (DR6) notes:

 DR6 consists of the full sky coverage observed for the 3 iso-CO lines, ie 12CO, 13CO, and C18O.
 Since DR4, the usual data format is in the form of (l,b,V) data cubes, each covering a 6° longitude window (3x as wide as DR2) and 2° in latitude, plus a range in VLSR sufficient to cover all significant emission (typically from about -150 km/s to +50 km/s in the 4Q).
-Each file is in FITS format (gzipped for download) and labelled by the lower limit of its longitude range as before.
+The native velocity resolution of the Mopra data is about 0.085 km/s, but the cubes below have been binned by 4 channels to an effective resolution of 0.34 km/s, in order to keep them to a barely manageable size limit (typically several hundred such channels) and avoid excessive download strain on the server.
+If you really need the full resolution cubes for your science (up to 4000 channels!), contact us as below (the files will be more than 4x bigger than the sizes shown).
+Each file is in FITS format (gzipped for download) and labelled by the lower limit of its longitude range, as usual.

 The CN data have not been processed systematically, since they require a separate analysis.
-However, patches of reduced data are available in a mix of DR1, 2, or 3 files.
+Thus, they are not really science-ready: caveat emptor!
+However, for legacy purposes, patches of reduced data are available in a mix of DR1, 2, or 3 files.
 The DR3 cubes (still 6° wide in longitude) have a mix of 1°- and 2°-wide latitude coverages, as completed to 2013.
 The DR2 data cubes have dimensions in (l,b) of 2° x 1° in the state they were as of 2012.
 DR1 cubes (typically 0.5° square) are from 2011.
+CAUTION: the DR1-3 data files have generally not been binned or gzipped!

 Data Quality: The DR6 and DR4 maps (which are equivalent in quality) have much higher quality than DR3, just as DR3 maps also have much higher quality than DR2.
 In particular, the single-pixel errors from the Livedata processing ("the pox") have been completely eliminated in DR3, and nearly all "weather stripes" have been eliminated in DR4/6.